chodera/portfolio/_posts/2019-03-22-place_names_in_bas_rhin.md

 2 TRUE                 255
 {% endhighlight %}

-There are 254 names split in the same way, 259 differently.
+There are 255 names split in the same way, 258 differently.
 Indeed, the choice of the dictionary affects the outcomes.
-After manually inspecting the differences, I opt for the German dictionary because it splits syllables better than the French one for the names under study (e.g. -sheim vs. -heim, e.g. -swiller vs. -wil-ler).
+After manually inspecting the differences, I opt for the German dictionary because it splits syllables better than the French one for the names under study (e.g. -heim vs. -sheim, e.g. -wil-ler vs. -swiller).

-However, there are still some manual corrections necessary, for example uniting some syllables (like -wil and -ler) to get the correct suffixes.
+However, there are still some manual corrections necessary, for example reuniting some syllables (like -wil and -ler) to get the correct suffixes.

 {% highlight r %}
 syllables_de <- syllables_de %>%